Master of Science in Computer Science

 Doctor of Philosophy in Computer and Information Sciences

-The Computer and Information Sciences Doctoral Program is housed in the Donaghey College of Engineering and Information Technology.
-Faculty, curriculum, and resources for this program come from three departments: Computer Science, Information Science, and Systems Engineering.
+The Computer and Information Sciences Doctoral Program is housed in the Donaghey College of Science, Technology, Engineering, and Mathematics.
 This degree is designed to promote strong multidisciplinary collaborations across several computing disciplines whose bodies of knowledge influence and intertwine with each other.
 The following emphasis areas are offered: